PasscodesApp/Test-Suite/android-room-expo-drizzle-migartion-test/README.md

 0. If have ever test the passcodes app before. then ensure that you have no other than production version of passcodes install on your device.

-1. Download & install the `old-apk.apk` given in [gh-release](https://github.com/PasscodesApp/Test-Suite/releases/download/room-drizzle-v02/old-apk.apk).
+1. Download & install the `oldapk.apk` given in [gh-release](https://github.com/PasscodesApp/Test-Suite/releases/download/room-drizzle-v02/oldapk.apk).

 2. Now download the `extra-passwords.csv` from [gh-release](https://github.com/PasscodesApp/Test-Suite/releases/download/room-drizzle-v02/extra-passwords.csv).